-After that, he hardly had to look back and acted in numerous films including Purple Hearts, Mississippi Burning, The Siege of Firebase Gloria and Dead Man Walking.
+He acted in numerous films, including Purple Hearts, Mississippi Burning, The Siege of Firebase Gloria and Dead Man Walking.

-In an episode (Inmates of Summer) of SpongeBob SquarePants, he contributed by being a voice actor.
+In an episode (Inmates of Summer) of SpongeBob SquarePants, he contributed as a voice actor.

-He married Nila in 1975 with whom he has four children.
-He has two daughters from his previous marriage.
+He married Nila in 1975 with whom he had four children.
+They remained married until his death.
+He had two daughters from his previous marriage.